plone/plone.testing/README.txt

 test leakage.
 The ``cleanup`` mechanism outlined above can be used to tear down the component registry between each test.

+Alternatively, you can "stack" a new global component registry using the ``zca.pushGlobalRegistry()`` and ``zca.popGlobalRegistry()`` helpers.
+This makes it possible to set up and tear down components that are specific to a given layer, and even allow tests to safely call the global component API (or load ZCML - see below) with proper tear-down.
+See the layer reference below for details.

 Loading ZCML
 ------------